 - Marital and family status

 The good news for you is that, although medical school usually means large student loan debt, there are many ways to manage paying it off.
-Here are some options to consider.
+Here are some loan repayment programs and loan forgiveness programs to consider.

 Public Service Loan Forgiveness (PSLF)